sbboard/graphQLfinal/README.md

 }
 ```
 Mutation uses an id to find and delete a specific move.
 Returns the name of the move and the name of the person who used the move.
-# To-Do
-- At least 2 Mutation resolvers allowing users to create, update, or upsert an item.